ThinkPad T series: T14 Gen 6 (Intel)

+Customer Replaceable Units (CRUs): Battery, Bottom cover (D), Keyboard, Memory, SSD, WWAN.

+T16 Gen 4 (AMD)

+Introduces Ryzen AI 300 series processors with updated integrated Radeon Graphics.

+T16 Gen 4 (Intel)

+Very similar to T14 Gen 6 (Intel).
+For example ports on left and right side of the notebook are 100% identical in 14" and 16" models.

+But T16 is not sold with Lunar Lake V Series CPUs with soldered RAM, so T16 Gen 4 (Intel) doesn't support CoPilot+, because CoPilot+ requires at least 40 TPU NPU.

 Reviews

 PCWorld said that the ThinkPad T20 “packs a bigger screen, a more comfortable keyboard, and a larger set of useful features into a smaller package than any of its competitors.”
 The Web site epinions.com said that the ThinkPad T20 was “worth the wait” giving it 4.5 stars out of 5.

 In a review of the ThinkPad T60, Notebook Review called the T-series laptops the “flagship of the ThinkPad brand”, aimed at corporate professionals.
 Some of the T-series characteristics as listed by notebookreview.com include durability, security, usability, and performance.

 The ThinkPad T410 was awarded 4.5 out of 5 stars by Notebook Review upon release.
 The review noted the centering of the screen, eliminating the thick bezel on one side and the thin bezel on the other.
 The review indicated that the pros were the speed, battery life, and wide selection of ports.
 The cons were minor distortions on the screen when flexed, and the high pitched fan.
 WIRED also reviewed the T410 laptop positively, saying that “Lenovo's thoughtful ThinkPad is a near-perfect machine”.

 The PC Advisor review of the ThinkPad T510 called the lack of alterations to the traditional design a good thing.
 It also highlighted the professional appearance and ‘sturdy build quality’, indicating that this makes the laptop stand out from others in the market.

 The T420 and T520 laptops were different from their predecessors mainly through an upgrade to Intel's Sandy Bridge processors.
 The T420 received a total score of 85% from the Notebook Check web site.
 The fan noise was noticeably reduced, as indicated by a reviewer from PCWorld.
 The T-series laptops, the T420, the T420s, and the T520, have been lauded for their battery life – up to 30 hours with a 9-cell battery slice.